Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 - As expected, the average typechecking time increased for almost all files
 - A significant portion of points are stuck to the line "after/before=1".
 This means that for those files there was no changes at all of the typechecking times.
 - The standard deviation time varies wildly across packages.
-The typechecking of coq files tend to have a very high variances.
+The typechecking of some dune files tend to have a very high variances.
 However outside of those files, the standard deviation seems moderate, and the mean estimator seem to have converged.
 - We have a handful a files for which the typechecking time more than doubled.
 However the relative typechecking time